Hubsan H111D world’s first mini FPV quadcopter

 The Hubsan H111D Nano FPV Q4 is certainly one of the most versatile mini quadcopter.
 On first look, the only thing that I miss from this little drone is the altitude hold feature.
 This would be very helpful for first-time pilots.
 But who knows, Hubsan maybe already started to work on the “H111HD”.

 Compared to the Cheerson CX-10WD which offers WiFi FPV, the Hubsan H111D features 5.8G FPV which is a more professional wireless video transmission system.

 Hubsan H111D in-depth review

-Firstly, I have to thank Alice from GeekBuying who offered me this mini drone in order to test it and write a honest review.
-I also want to wish her Happy Chinese Qixi Festival!
+Firstly, I have to thank Alice from GeekBuying who offered me this mini drone in order to test it and write an honest review.
+I also want to wish her a Happy Chinese Qixi Festival!

 Hubsan H111D features and specs